 - Missing input validation constraints, resulting in some operational data that is considered illegal when accessed via the old system

-- Occurences of previously unencountered back-end errors due to the processing of illegal data
+- Occurrences of previously unencountered back-end errors due to the processing of illegal data

 4b. interpretation (version deployed into production environment)